odoo/documentation/applications/accounting/others/adviser/fiscalyear.rst

 - Reconcile all accounts on your **Balance Sheet**:

-  - Agree your bank balances in Twenty20 against your actual bank balances on your statements.
+  - Verify your bank balances in Twenty20 against your actual bank balances on your statements.
 Utilize the **Bank Reconciliation** report to assist with this.